ColinKennedy/USD-Cookbook/tricks/usdview_root_loader/README.md

 3. Go to the "Root Loader" menu and press "Root Unload"
 4. Go to the "Root Loader" menu and press "Root Load" to get the selected Prim back
 5. You should be able to select parent Prims and load/unload those, too

+# Justification
+usdview already comes with "Load" / "Unload" buttons, but they are too strict.
+If you have multiple Prims selected, every single Prim in the selection has to have a payload underneath it.
+Otherwise, the "Load" / "Unload" buttons get greyed out.
+Now imagine you have a set with 300 payloads, they're each nested within other Prims, and you now have to expand the QTreeWidget in usdview, find exactly the Prims you're looking for, manually select each one, and then select "Unload".

+"Root Loader" lets you just select a single ancester Prim and every Prim underneath it will be unloaded.
+All without forking usdview or changing the way usdview works.